tloen/alpaca-lora/README.md

-## 🦙🌲🤏 Alpaca-LoRA: Low-Rank Llama Instruct-Tuning
+## 🦙🌲🤏 Alpaca-LoRA: Low-Rank LLaMA Instruct-Tuning

 **The code in this repo is not yet fully tested.
 I'm still retraining the model with the outputs included.
 The goal is to have the code in `generate.py` be fully functional.**